openid/openid4vp_ble/main.md

 3. Exchanging verifiable credentials
 4. Finalizing the exchange

+Wallet and the Verifier MUST implement BLE according to the [@!Bluetooth.4.Core] specification .

+Wallet and the Verifier MUST support LE Data Packet Length Extension according to [@!Bluetooth.4.2.Core] section 4.5.10.

+Speaking in BLE terms, the Verifier takes the role of the "Peripheral GAP Role" whereas the Wallet takes the "Central GAP Role", i.e. the Verifier advertises the OpenID 4 VP service and the Wallet drives the protocol flow by reading data from and writing data to the Verifier.

 During step 1, ephemeral keys to encrypt the session are exchanged.
-Note: authentication of the Wallet and the Verifier can be implemented on the OpenID layer.

 Step 2 utilizes request and response syntax as defined in [@!OpenID4VP].
-Response type `vp_token` MUST be used to obtain the VP Token in Authorization Response.
-[TLT: why do we need a response type at all?]
+Identification and authentication of Verifier and Wallet can be implemented utilizing the established OpenID mechanisms (e.g. client id).

 # Limitation

-We need to be considerate of the following limitations in BLE stack 4.2
+The following limitations in BLE stack 4.2 need to be considerate:

 1. Advertisement
-    * The advertisement message can contain only a max of 29 bytes.
+    * The advertisement message can contain only a max. of 29 bytes.
     * The advertisement scan request can not have any custom data.
     * The scan response can have custom data.
 2. Timing